bjt-user/Linux/sed.md

 #### replace recursively in multiple files

+This will only replace one string per line:
 ```
 find . -type f -iname "*.yaml" -exec sed -i 's/replace_me/new_string/' {} \;
 ```

+You probably need `g` flag after the last slash.

 #### inserting a line after a matched line